Alpha Nation

 Industrial Complexes

-Each Complex produces military units and spies based on the allocation you choose on the manage screen totalling 100%.
-More Industrial Complexes mean more production per turn
+Produce military units and spies each turn, split by the allocation you set on the manage screen (totalling 100%).
+More complexes mean more units produced per turn.

 Enterprise Zones